-Students 16 years of age and older may enroll in FCC courses while concurrently enrolled in high school or home schooled.
+Students may enroll in FCC courses while concurrently enrolled in high school or home schooled.
 Students dually enrolled are subject to the same assessment and placement policies and procedures as other students.
 All Open Campus and High School Based students must also meet with a guidance counselor at their high school prior to registration.
 Dual Enrollment courses can be used for high school graduation credit as well as college credit if granted permission to do so by the school system.
 Students must contact their high school guidance office for further information.